Flux-induced strengthening of the magnetic couplings in a flat-band diamond chain: Magnon spectrum and magnon thermal conductivity

 where $v(k)=\frac{1}{\hbar}\frac{\partial\omega(k)}{\partial k}$ is the magnon velocity, $\tau$ is the relaxation time of the magnon mode and $f_{BE}=\left[{e^{\omega(k)/k_{B}T}-1}\right]^{-1}$ is the Bose-Einstein distribution.
 Eq.~\eqref{kappa} can be derived following the well-known standard Boltzmann transport equation method.

 In Fig.~\ref{thermal-conductivity}, $\kappa$ is plotted as a function of the temperature $T$, for $JS=0.1$ and different values of $\Phi$.
 First, we immediately see that $\kappa$ at $\Phi=0$ is negligible.
 More precisely, it is about 3 orders of magnitude smaller than that obtained when $\Phi=\pi$.
 In addition, as the flux varies from $\Phi = \pi/4$ to $\Phi=\pi$, one finds a boost of $\kappa$, which increases by about $500\%$ (for $T \ge 0.005\,t$).
 We believe that, these findings could be of interest for energy conversion technologies and nanoscale thermal transport, which is relevant for quantum information processing and development of magnonic devices~\cite{Uchida2021,Pirro2021,Baumgaertl2023}.
+Note that, the relaxation time approximation has the great advantage of leading to a simple estimate of the thermal conductivity, but one should keep in mind that it provides more of a qualitative than a quantitative estimate.
+In-depth calculations go beyond the scope of the present study.